Skip to main content

 Your trip notes render as formatted prose.
 Your photos appear in a gallery.
 Your travel companions appear with their relationship context.
 The whole thing reads like a travel journal produced automatically from the things you logged in the moment.

 When you publish a vacation, it gets its own public URL that you can share with anyone — family, friends, future you.
-Recipients don't need an CairnHolm account to read it.
+Recipients don't need a CairnHolm account to read it.
 The page loads as a clean, editorial story with your hero photo, stats (days, destinations, companions), and the full itinerary laid out beneath.

 Share via link, WhatsApp, X, email, or SMS — all built into the share button.